katleiahramos/Bark-Park/bark-park/client/project-specs.md

 [x]There should be 2 container components
     - map container
     - parks container
-[]There should be 5 stateless components
+[x]There should be 5 stateless components
     - Park.js
     - Parks.js
-    - Router TODO: make this a stateless component
+    - AppRouter.js
-    - Navbar
+    - Navbar.js
-    - Welcome Page TODO: stateless component
+    - Welcome.js
-[]There should be 3 routes
+[x]There should be 3 routes
-    - welcome page  '/welcome?'
+    - Signup: '/signup'
     - App : '/app'
     - Login '/login'